 This implementation was chosen namely for its accuracy alongside real-time performance in facial detection.
 The parameters present within the DetectMultiscale function allow for the fine-tuning of the face detection process while maintaining the overall speed and accuracy of the detection.
 This aspect facilitates scalability allowing for comprehensive face detections across various scenes present.
 Additionally, OpenCV’s built-in support for pre-trained models of Haar Cascade Classifiers facilitates straightforward implementations within the program.
 Furthermore, Haar cascade classifiers are widely adopted and have proven their reliability in numerous applications involving facial detection which makes it suitable for implementation within this project.

 GaussianBlur

+GaussianBlur, also commonly known as Gaussian smoothing, represents the result of blurring an image by applying a Gaussian function.
+This method is widely incorporated within graphics software primarily in reducing image noise alongside the detail of a specified region.
+In this program, we will apply Gaussian blur to the regions where a face